 Don’t neglect your fans

-Air conditioners definitely cool the air around you, but the cool sealike breeze you are looking for is only associated with a fan.
+Air conditioners definitely cool the air around you, but the sealike breeze you are looking for is only associated with a fan.
 Use them to induce cross-ventilation by throwing open your doors and windows.
 But only in the late evening.
 Temperatures tend to drop in the night in summer months so make use of the night air as much as you can.
 However, shut the windows and blinds before you go to bed.
-You don’t want to wake up warmer than you expected.
+You don’t want to wake up in a sweat.